 Choose the most suitable plan for your business and enter your credit card details.

 You can skip this and edit the settings directly.
 But the setup wizard gives a concise overview of each setting and simplifies complex tasks.
-So I recommend that you use this at the start just to get a basic idea of G Suite.
+So I recommend that you use this at the start just to get a basic idea of Google Workspace (formerly G Suite).

-Log into G Suite Admin Console and click Setup at the top-right corner.
-And you’ll be guided through G Suite setup wizard.
+Log into Google Workspace Admin Console and click Setup at the top-right corner.
+And you’ll be guided through the setup wizard.

 Here are some important steps: